thibaut-p/gapath0n/recommendations.md

 # Data Cleaning Recommendations

 The BPE dataset is a great source of a wide variety of home sensor data.
-However, the current dataset is very noisy and needs to be cleaned up in order to explore further into it.
+However, the current dataset is very noisy and needs to be cleanned up in order to explore further into it.

 Some of the challenges we faced are: